datatrails/datatrails-python/README.rst

     }
     #
     # store asset on the DLT or not.
 If DLT is not enabled for the user an error will occur if
-    # StorageIntegrity.LEDGER is specified.
-If unspecified then TENANT_STORAGE is used
+    # ProofMechanism.KHIPU is specified.
+If unspecified then SIMPLE_HASH is used
     # i.e. not stored on the DLT...
-    # storage_integrity = StorageIntegrity.TENANT_STORAGE
+    # proof_mechanism = ProofMechanism.KHIPU
     props = {
-        "storage_integrity": StorageIntegrity.LEDGER.name,
+        "proof_mechanism": ProofMechanism.KHIPU.name,
     }

     # The first argument is the properties of the asset